About

 ARTICLE IX

-INDEMNIFICATION.
+1. INDEMNIFICATION.

-(A) To the fullest extent permitted by law, NCA shall indemnify its agents, including persons formerly occupying any such positions, against all “expenses,” judgments, fines, settlements and other amounts actually and reasonably incurred by them in connection with any “proceeding” (including an action by or in the right of the corporation, by reason of the fact that such person is or was a director or officer).
+(A) To the fullest extent permitted by law, Northern California Arts, Inc. shall indemnify its agents, including persons formerly occupying any such positions, against all “expenses,” judgments, fines, settlements and other amounts actually and reasonably incurred by them in connection with any “proceeding” (including an action by or in the right of the corporation, by reason of the fact that such person is or was a director or officer).
 The terms “agent,” “proceeding,” and “expenses,” as used in this section, shall have the same meanings as in California Corporations Code Section 5238(a).

 ARTICLE X